mcevoyandy/blender_urdf_visualizer/README.md

 - Only Fixed, Revolute, Continuous, and Prismatic joint types.
 - Doesn't handle primitives.
 Assumes you're working with generated mesh files.
-- Cannot reload or load a new URDF.
 - Cannot save configuration.
 - Cannot load URDFs that have models in different packages.

 **NOTES:**
 1. During development, you may need to disable the Add-on and re-enable it for it to load properly.
-1. To see all of the output from the console, launch blender from the command line.
+2. To see all of the output from the console, launch blender from the command line.

 ## Blender Addon Setup